Treat Dog Hives Holistically

 - the hives do not go away in a day

-Conventionally, antihistamines (e.g. Benadryl) are used to treat canine hives.
-Serious cases hives in dogs may need the use of corticosteroids.
+Conventionally, antihistamines (e.g. Benadryl) are used to get rid of dog hives.
+Serious cases may need the use of corticosteroids.

 If the hives are caused by direct contact with some allergens (e.g. topical insecticide, a flea product), bathing the dog and rinsing thoroughly can remove the chemical from the dog's haircoat and skin.